haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_dataset.md

 Data mapping by `name` is performed for the test methods in test case  and `processAssert()` method in constraints.
 Let's see the logic of the `<data>` processing.

-Slash `/` means array nesting.
-For example:
+Slash `/` means array nesting. 例如:

 - `<data name=var/index1>value</data>` is converted as `var[index1 => value]`
 - `<data name=var/index1/index2>value</data>` is converted as `var[index1 => [index2 => value]]`